The 10 Best Articles of the Year in Human Behavior Research

 The last year has featured many things, not least among them great scientific endeavors, experiments and adventures.
 We have witnessed breakthroughs and failed-breakthroughs, signs of promise, and strokes of ingenuity.
 There has been a renewed push for psychophysiological measurements as a means to delve deeper into non-conscious processes, and with emergent technologies in the mix, we are seeing an intertwining of old and new.

 As the year draws to a close, we’d like to journey through some of the amazing scientific developments that have taken place.
 So join us on a rundown of our top 10 research articles from this year.
 We have chosen these articles in the field (and subfields) of human behavior research, based on the number of reads and popularity (with a little bit of a human touch too).
-Note that this list is only ordered chronologically – and we acknowledge that there are many more great pieces of research that have gone unmentioned here – but these are the articles that we believe have shaped the world of biometric research the most this year.
+Note that this list is only ordered chronologically – and we acknowledge that there are many more great pieces of research that have gone unmentioned here – but these are the articles that we believe have shaped the world of human behavior research the most this year.
 So, let’s begin.

 1. Attention Alters Perceived Attractiveness